“The greatest discovery of any generation is that human beings can alter their lives by altering the attitudes of their minds.” ~Albert Schweitzer

 “The doctor of the future will no longer treat the human frame with drugs, but rather will cure and prevent disease with nutrition.” ~Thomas Edison

-We have solutions to empower you.
-We invite you to consider them for your animals before they are ever ill so that you can promote health through lifestyle now rather than treat disease later.
+I have solutions to empower you.
+I invite you to consider them for your animals before they are ever ill so that you can promote health through lifestyle now rather than treat disease later.

 Have a PAWSitively, tail waggin’, NATUROPATHICALLY healthy day!

 Kim Bloomer, V.N.D., N.D. is an animal naturopath as well as being certified in small animal nutrition, with years of experience in animal wellness.
 Dr. Kim is a published author, writer, blogger, host of the DOGgone Truth podcast and Founder of the online distance learning school, Kingdom School of Natural Animal Health.
 Copyright ©2005-2023 Aspenbloom Pet Care, Dr. Kim Bloomer, All rights reserved.
 No part of this article may be reproduced in any form without the written consent of the Author/Publisher.
 This article is intended to be educational.
 However, it is not intended to be a substitute for diagnosis or treatment from a qualified animal health professional.
 Dr. Kim Bloomer and Aspenbloom Pet Care, do not assume any legal responsibility for misuse of the products discussed in this article.
 The only essential oils referenced on this website are Young Living.